ph9ii/broccoli-shop/readme.md

 ## Translation
 - The app uses headers to determine user preferred language setting, all languages are compatible.
-- For now movie description, and genre name will be only translated according to the matched translation in the application database or fallback to en by default.
+- For now product description, and genre name will be only translated according to the matched translation in the application database or fallback to en by default.
-- You can add/edit(update) a translation of movie's description, or any genre's name using any language, for example by sending request with X-localization: de header to "api/genres/3" with PUT request, now if you send a genre name to update it, that will be automatically inserted into a dedicated table for translation with code 'de', or will update if already existed.
+- You can add/edit(update) a translation of product's description, or any genre's name using any language, for example by sending request with X-localization: de header to "api/genres/3" with PUT request, now if you send a genre name to update it, that will be automatically inserted into a dedicated table for translation with code 'de', or will update if already existed.
-- The newly movie or genre will always be created in english language even if your language is set to a different one.
+- The newly product or genre will always be created in english language even if your language is set to a different one.

 ## Filtration, Sorting, and Per page limit
 - You can filter by any field by passing ?{field_name}=$value to url.